MyntyDev/Sort-Py/README.md

 python3 main.py
 ```

+# Features

+* Organizing any type of file
+* Excluding specific files
+* Excluding specific extensions of file

 # Adding to path

 On mac, you can go into your ``.zshrc`` file and put this in: